Arbitration v. Winding Up – To Stay or Not To Stay?

 The Traditional Approach – the Triable Issue Threshold

 Traditionally, if a winding up petition has been presented against a debtor company, the debtor company must show a “bona fide dispute of the debt on substantial grounds” rather than mere assertions, for the Court to grant a stay of the winding up petition in favour of arbitration.
 The rationale is that it would be a futile requisite for the petitioning creditor to first obtain an arbitral award when there is in fact no genuine dispute on the petition debt.
 The existence of an arbitration clause or the commencement of arbitration does not by itself prevent the Court from considering whether there is a bona fide dispute of substance, hence there is no automatic stay in favour of arbitration.
-(See Re Sinom (Hong Kong) Ltd. [2009] HKCU 1203)
+(Re Sinom (Hong Kong) Ltd. [2009] HKCU 1203; HCMP 73/2009)

 The Lasmos Approach – the Prima Facie Threshold